 Why should you bother to know if the sapphire or gemstone you buy from our company is ethically sourced?
 What does this even mean?

 Ethical sourcing does not have a universal definition among industry experts, however, we view ethical sourcing as sourcing gemstones that are mined in the context where the miners’ well-being and the environment is taken into consideration.
-We understand that mining regulations and standards in vary by country, and we do not use the yard stick that is obtainable in advanced countries to judge.
-Nevertheless, one thing we absolutely consider when making our assessment or claims to the sourcing of our gems is that the human and source community’s well-being must be taken into consideration.
+We understand that mining regulations and standards vary by country, therefore, we do not use the yard stick that is obtainable in advanced countries to judge.
+Nevertheless, one thing we absolutely consider when making our assessment or claims to the sourcing of our gems is that the human and source community’s well-being is fairly treated.

 We will NOT source gemstones where there is evidence of, or reasonable grounds to believe the stone was sourced in conditions where:

 - Child labor was used in mining the gemstone.
 By “Child labor” we go by the definition published by the International Labor Organization.
 Some people that are not familiar with the realities children face in many parts of Africa could interpret a picture of a child in the mine as child labor.
 In most of these mining communities, kids accompany their parents to the mine after school.
 It is their own way of getting involved in their parent’s work.
 We don’t consider this as as child labor.

 - Miners are paid unfairly or taken advantage of.
 Buying high-end gemstones is a very competitive process, and with miners having access to smart phones and the internet, the era of buyers taking advantage of miners in buying their gemstones is fast fading away.
 As a company, we can proudly say with confidence, that our miners have seen their lives transformed by our business.
 This is why they have stuck with us over the years, because they know we treat them fairly in all aspects of our business.